petrdobr/php_tests/README.md

 - login, logout as users;
 - search through profiles;
 - profiles are limited by 10 per "page".
 You can go next and back.
 Same with search results;
-- You can add positions for each profile, insert new pos for old profiles, delete, edit.
+- You can add positions for each profile, insert new pos for old profiles, delete, edit;

- Boom!
+- Added autocomplete for University selection (javascript).

 That's it for now.